School of Computing

 • IC2E—the IEEE International Conference on Cloud Engineering

-Within New Zealand, I have participated frequently in:
+Within New Zealand, I have participated in:

 • NZeR—eResearch New Zealand